bduffek/md5gen/README.md

 To do the same but only include the MD5s: md5gen.exe -listbare PathToInput PathToOutput

+To set frequency of status updates add (where seconds need not be whole, default 0.1):
+-updatefrequency=seconds

-To suppress messages add: -quiet
+To suppress messages add:
+-quiet

 Constructed by referencing https://stackoverflow.com/questions/10520048/calculate-md5-checksum-for-a-file
 Improved referencing http://blog.monogram.sk/pokojny/2011/09/25/calculating-hash-while-processing-stream/